Dozens dead in Haiti earthquake | DW | 14.08.2021

 Among the dead was Gabriel Fortunè, a former senator and mayor of Cayes on the southern coast of Haiti, which unconfirmed reports suggest has taken significant damage.

-"He was in a hotel, Le Manguier in Les Cayes, and the hotel broke down.
+"He was in a hotel, Le Manguier in Les Cayes, and the hotel crashed down.
 He is confirmed dead."
 Anne Rose Schoen, a Haitian journalist told DW.
-"The director of Civil Protection was saying many people have died but he did not want to give any numbers because he doesn't have a broad picture yet.

-"The director of civil protection is with the Prime Minister and they are discussing what is going to happen.
+Another journalist, Frantz Duval tweeted pictures of the destroyed Le Manguier hotel.

 She said that this was because to get to the south it was necessary to drive through to a Port au Prince neighborhood called Carrefour in the southwestern area which is dominated by gang war.